 - Mark Charles Darrow of Auckland

-- David Roman Neidhart of Chene-Bougeries, Switzerland

 - Sarah Mary Roberts of Auckland

 - Matthew James Sale of Auckland

 The directors may change from time to time.
 The current list of directors may be found on the Companies Office website, at www.companiesoffice.govt.nz/companies (company number 142877).